sanberg/AlertsTelegram4SAPPO/README.md

 *chatId* - id of telegram channel

-You can get it this way:
+How to get id of private telegram channel:

 - Add bot as administrator to channel
-- Set channel as Public channel and set channel nickname
+- Set channel as Public channel and set channel nickname like @nickname
 - Send message using https request: https://api.telegram.org/{botToken}/sendMessage?chat_id=@{channelNickName}&text=*test*&parse_mode=Markdown

 As a result you will get JSON including real chat id: